-Forgot Memory Card Password
+Chapter 5: Forgot SD Card Password

 - MICRO SD card – Lost password | CCM

 - Forgot Your Memory Card Password?
-Here is What Youcan Do | Microsoft Answers
+Here is What You Can Do | Microsoft Answers

-Deleted Photos, or Formatted Card by Accident
+Chapter 6: Deleted Photos, or Formatted Card by Accident

-- 20 Free Data Recovery Software for Windows & Mac | SoftwareHow
+- 16 Free Data Recovery Software | SoftwareHow

 - PhotoRec, Digital Picture and File Recovery | CGSecurity

-- Best Free Photo Recovery Software (Really, No-Kidding!) | Camera Repair Blogspot
+- 6 Best Photo Recovery Software | Data Rescue Tools

-Unable to Format Card
+Chapter 8: Unable to Format SD Card

 - Cannot Read SanDisk Memory Card on Canon 600D: Err 70 | StackExchange

-- SD Formatter 4.0 for SD/SDHC/SDXC | SD Association
+- SD Formatter 5.0 for SD/SDHC/SDXC | SD Association

-- How to Format an SD Card | WikiHow
+- How to Repair a Corrupted Memory Card | WikiHow

-- How to Format SD Card from Your Camera [Video] | YouTube
+- How to Format SD Card for Canon Camera | TheSweetCamera

-- 13 Tips for Using and Caring for Memory Cards | DP School
+- 13 Tips for Using and Caring for Memory Cards | Digital Photography School